February 2, 2023

 Adding new fish at this time is ok.

 Collect/ net out string algae as needed.
 Spot treat with Green Clean if needed.
+Adding Peat Moss and/or Barley can slow the growth of algae.

-Plant water iris & other hardy marginal/bog plants now is ok as long as the roots are under the waterline.
+Planting water iris & other hardy marginal/bog plants now is ok as long as the roots are under the waterline.

 We’ll be cleaning our ponds and repotting plants later this spring.

 If you are keeping koi or goldfish in your pond, it's not a bad idea to test your water quality weekly or bi-monthly.
-We have test kits available and we can always test your pond water here for free.
+We have test kits available, and we can always test your pond water here for free.

 In the Edible Garden: